-Secondary Maximum Contaminant Level (SMCL): recommended level for a contaminant that is not regulated and has no MCL.
+Secondary Maximum Contaminant Level (SMCL): recommended level for

 Action Level (AL): the concentration of a contaminant that, if exceeded, triggers treatment or other requirements.

 Treatment Technique (TT): a required process intended to reduce levels of a contaminant in drinking water.